Business Skilled Migrants |Investment visas

 For people who hold an Investor (provisional) visa and have an overall successful record of business or investment activities, and significant net assets to invest in a designated investment in Australia for four years.
 Applicants must also have a genuine commitment to maintain business and investment activity in Australia and be sponsored by a state/territory authority.

-Initial Free 15 Minute Information Consultation with an Expert Migration Consultant for qualifying matters:
+Initial 30 Minute Information Consultation with a Master Migration Lawyer: